-However, there is a need to do more to address perpetrator behaviour and there are gaps and opportunities for further activity.
-National evidence suggests that it is unlikely that a universal, one-size fits all programme will be found that meets the needs of survivors, perpetrators, commissioners and police.
-Given this, a strategic local approach to prevention work is needed, based on best available evidence and considering where resources are best targeted (for example at emerging low risk perpetrators or high risk offenders).
+However, the funding for the perpetrator programme is limited and there is a need to do more to address perpetrator behaviour.
+There are opportunities for further activity.
+Evidence suggests that it is unlikely that a universal, one-size fits all programme will be found that meets the needs of survivors, perpetrators, commissioners and police.
+Given this, a strategic long term local approach to prevention work is needed, based on best available evidence and considering where resources are best targeted (for example at emerging low risk perpetrators or high risk offenders).
 Any work funded should meet national Respect guidelines and complement Nottinghamshire's mature domestic abuse landscape.
 Great care must be taken to ensure that programmes are safe and do no further harm.
 The Covid-19 pandemic and subsequent restrictions have presented challenges for domestic abuse services, with lockdown measures widely perceived to have exacerbated and escalated the risk of domestic abuse.
 Domestic abuse demand on Nottinghamshire Police dipped during lockdown then rose as restrictions were eased.
 Demand in the county continues to be higher than expected.
-Nottinghamshire's DSVA Helpline has experienced very high demand and some co-commissioned support services rising from moderate to severe pressure in August 2020.
-Mitigation is in place to reduce pressure to back to moderate in early September.
+Nottinghamshire's DSVA Helpline has experienced very high demand and co-commissioned support services have been under moderate pressure during the pandemic, rising to severe pressure at times.
+Mitigation has been in place since April 2020 to help manage operational pressures.